utra-robosoccer/soccerbot/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/utra-robosoccer/soccerbot.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/utra-robosoccer/soccerbot/alerts/)
 [![Documentation Status](https://readthedocs.org/projects/soccerbot/badge/?version=latest)](https://soccerbot.readthedocs.io/en/latest/?badge=latest)

-Welcome to the Soccerbot Repository.
+Welcome to the Soccerbot Repository

 The initial efforts to form new team within UTRA began summer 2016.
 However, it was not until summer 2017 that we were well-defined and the creation of our robots from scratch began.
 Following some recruitment around that time, our team had a small number of members split across three subsystems: mechanical, electrical and software.
 Later that summer, the embedded subsystem (microcontroller software), emerged out of the electrical subsystem, and the control subsystem was formed to focus on bipedal locomotion.